Marvbudd/shoebox/docs/guide/data-structure.md

 ### Primary Keys and Identifiers

-**Link as True Primary Key:**
+**Link as Operational Identifier:**
-- The combination of `type` + `link` is the true primary key for items
+- `link` is the identifier Shoebox currently uses for most internal references and lookups
-- Enforced by filesystem: each file has a unique name within its type subdirectory
-- `type` determines subdirectory (photo/, video/, audio/)
+- Collections, playlist references, face descriptors, and delete operations all point to items by `link`
-- `link` is the filename within that subdirectory
+- In the current archive layout, `link` is treated as stable and unique within the archive
-- This composite key is guaranteed unique and stable
+- `type` still describes the media subdirectory, but most runtime code does not use `type` + `link` as a separate composite key

 **Accession as Display Field:**
 - `accession` is a user-editable display/grouping field, not a true primary key
-- Originally hand-entered, no uniqueness enforcement in code
+- Originally hand-entered, with no uniqueness enforcement in code
-- User can change accession values (should trigger warnings)
+- User can change accession values
-- Primarily used for organization and human-readable references
+- Primarily used for lookup, sorting, editing, organization, and human-readable references

 **Reference Guidelines:**
-- **Internal system references** (playlists, faceBioData): Use `type` + `link`
+- **Internal system references** (collections, playlists, face data, item lookup): Use `link`
-- **User-facing displays** (collections, UI lists): Use `accession`
+- **User-facing displays** (sorts, labels, manual lookup, editing): Show and accept `accession`
 - **Person references**: Use `personID` (UUID), never store names

 **Portability:**